faronium/snowapp/README.md

 #### How-to
 The primary component of this webpage is a graph that depicts the evolution of accumulated snow amount over the water year that runs from 1 October through 30 September in the subsequent year.
+User controls are a map that shows the location of snow-pillow sites in BC.
-User controls are a drop-down menu that provides a selection of snow measurement locations organized by station identifiers grouped by snow catchment basins.
-The second control is a slider located below the graph that allows for the selection of a range of values of the ENSO strength as indicated by the Oceanic Niño Index.
-The third control is via the legend in the graph itself.
+To select a station, zoom in to a station symbol of interest and click on it.
+The click will cause the graph to plot the data for that station.
+The second control is a slider located to the right of the station picker that allows for the selection of a range of values of the ENSO strength as indicated by the Oceanic Niño Index.
+What is plotted on the graph can be controlled by clicking on elements on the two legends.
+The legend in the upper-left of the plot controls the presentation of the median and range curves for the station.
+The legend below the graph's axes controls the plotting of individual years.
 Clicking on a legend entry turns the element on or off.
-Double clicking turns all elements on or off.
-Finally, controls on the graph alow one to download an image of the current plot, reset the axes or choose a graph selection method.
+Double clicking turns all elements on or all but the cliked entry off.
+Finally, the graph and maps can both be zoomed into to select the range of what's plotted.
+Additional controls in the upper right of the graph alow one to download an image of the current plot, reset the axes or choose a graph selection method.

 #### Discalimer
 This tool is intended for educational or entertainment purposes only.
 The author makes no warrantee